Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/insert_en.md

 	Insert flag, use to control the behavior of inserting.
 Can be the follow value:

 	* 0, default value.
-	* SDB_INSERT_RETURN_ID, only available when inserting a single record, means return the value of "_id" field of the record.
+	* SDB_INSERT_RETURN_ID, means return the value of "_id" field of the record.
-	* SDB_INSERT_CONTONDUP, only available when
-bulk inserting records.
-This flag represent whether insert continue(no errors were reported) when hitting index key duplicate error.
+	* SDB_INSERT_CONTONDUP, means continue inserting (no errors were reported) when hitting index key duplicate error.
+    * SDB_INSERT_REPLACEONDUP, means replace the exist value to the inserting value when hitting index key duplicate error, and continue the left records (no errors were reported).

+> **Note:**
+>
+> when inserting a single record, the available flag is：SDB_INSERT_RETURN_ID、SDB_INSERT_REPLACEONDUP
+>
+> when inserting multiple records, the available flag is：SDB_INSERT_CONTONDUP、SDB_INSERT_REPLACEONDUP

 * `options` ( *Object*， *Optional* )